14 Signs and Symptoms of Thyroid Problems

-Moisturizing lotions, creams and oils aren’t enough: skin is always dry and “scaly.”
+Moisturizing lotions, creams and oils aren’t enough; skin is always dry and “scaly.”

-This symptom is most noticeable in the legs and face.
+Skin related symptoms of thyroid problems are most noticeable in the legs and face.
 The armpits and the scalp may also be dry.
 In many cases, it’s due to sweating less than normal.

 High cholesterol on a blood test is unusual when you’re eating a balanced diet, low in fat.

 When a person is suffering from hypothyroidism, the body’s metabolism is slower and cannot properly burn fat.
 This causes cholesterol and triglycerides levels to rise.